CCRC in the dog house?

 + 3-year ban on keeping dogs.

 The Wiggin’s were charged with one offence contrary to S.9(1) the Animal Welfare Act (AWA) 2006.
 The charge relates to the environment in which the dogs were kept and does not imply any cruelty to the animals.
 The allegations are in respect of 21 dogs and 8 puppies seized.
 Ms. Jayne Bashford, an RSPCA inspector, PC Simon Lawrence (5118) and Veterinary Surgeon Laura Hamilton MRCVS attended Rosemary’s house in Burntwood, Staffordshire.
 The RSPCA gained entry to the property without a warrant.
 The animals were seized under section 18(5) AWA 2006 on the basis of a written certificate signed by Laura Hamilton MRCVS.
 The dogs were then examined on the 31st of July 2014 by Laura Hamilton.
+Crucially, the 18(5) certificate was issued before the dogs were examined, which is contrary to the guidelines for the issue of such a certificate.
+Moreover, the certificate was not at the time of seizure, but after they were taken.

 RSPCA investigators quite blatantly impersonate police officers, with a virtually identical uniform and ranks such as Inspector and Superintendent.
 The RSPCA have been particularly successful in getting the police to attend and facilitate illegal entry to properties; causing police officers to act illegally, including unlawful arrest.[ii]